wp-plugins/ewww-image-optimizer/readme.txt

 * fixed unnecessary check for 'file' field in attachment metadata
 * fixed blog-level settings not displayed when activated at the blog-level on multi-site
 * Any plugin that uses wp_image_editor (GD, Imagick, and Gmagick implementations) will be auto-optimized on upload
+* fixed Optimize More will crash if one of the standard folders does not exist (e.g.: buddypress avatar folders)
+* filenames are escaped to prevent potential crashes and security risks

 = 1.6.3 =
 * plugin will failover gracefully if one of the cloud optimization servers is offline